Full course description

 - Create an Action Plan for your DEI project's destiny.

-Webinar #1 – Creating A Safe Container And Building A Community of Practice
+Webinar #1 – Creating a Safe Container and Building A Community of Practice - RENEW

 We will share a relational theory of change and appreciative leadership model applied to DEI.
 We will discuss and identify various diversity markers and explore the term intersectionality, coined by Kimberlé Crenshaw, with an additional AI lens, e.g. “how might the term serve as a meaningful metaphor for bringing out the best of women by exploring layers of strengths and wisdom developed by living with multiple forms of inequality and disadvantage” (Thriving Women, Thriving World.
 2019, Taos*).
 We will build understanding and trust through paired work and group shared agreements.
 The discussions will be informed in part through DEI pre-readings and personal experiences of positive change.

 We will review and integrate AI principles, tools, and or process into each person’s identified personal or professional DEI project.
-Small groups will learn and practice a strengths-based peer mentoring and coaching mastermind process to build, brainstorm and peer feedback on each project.
+Small groups will learn and practice a strengths-based peer mentoring and coaching "Spaciousness Thinking Partners" process to build, brainstorm and peer feedback on each project.
 The process involves amplifying and dreaming into what is possible.

-Webinar #4 – AI Action Plans in Individual, Collective And Systemic DEI Initiatives
+Webinar #4 – AI Action Plans in Individual, Collective and Systemic DEI Initiatives - RESOLVE

 We will conclude harvesting the projects review and exploration.
-We will reflect on and converge all our key insights and emerging wisdom in order to finalize project action plans.
-Further application of AI in DEI work will be discussed using a multilevel systems framework of inclusion.
+We will reflect on and converge all our key insights and emerging wisdom in order to solidify a vast tool box for practical application post course.
+Our DEI resolve and resilience is explored by delving into the inner condition and external relationships (with both allies and antagonists) needed for successful action.

 To strengthen our community of practice, supportive materials, resources and recommended readings will be made available, as well as between-session sharing of practices, questions, and reflections (e.g. new ways of thinking).

-Webinars are two hours.
-Webinars will not be recorded for asynchronous viewing due to the experiential nature of the session and the extensive time working and learning in small groups.
-Asynchronous learning will focus on DEI resources and Appreciative Inquiry resources from the AI commons.
-Additionally, the course is designed as project-based learning, so plan on initiatives thriving with 3 hours of asynchronous group work.
+Please note: these virtual webinar sessions will not be recorded for asynchronous viewing due to the experiential nature of the session and the extensive time working and learning in small groups.
+Asynchronous learning will focus on increasing confidence, courage and clarity through application of our unique processes.
+DEI resources and Appreciative Inquiry resources from the AI commons are highlighted.
+Additionally, the course is designed as project-based learning, so plan on your expertise and project thriving with three hours of asynchronous group work between classes.
+This group work is required course work.

 Tanya Cruz Teller